 All requests must be submitted in writing to the attention of the Freedom of Information Act Officer.
 Applicants may use the Palatine Park District FOIA Request Form or may submit their own written request for records.
 Applicants choosing not to use the provided form must provide their full name, current address, phone number, a detailed account of the documents they are requesting and whether or not they are requesting the documents for commercial use.

-The Palatine Park District appointed FOIA Officers are Phil Riskin, Human Resource Manager & Safety Coordinator and Mike Clark, Executive Director.
+The Palatine Park District appointed FOIA Officers are Executive Assistant Trish Feid and Executive Director Mike Clark.
 Their responsibilities include receiving information requests from the public and sending responses in compliance with FOIA.

 Response Time for FOIA Requests